X Development: Intrinsic

-Instrinsic is a robotics software company that is developing software tools to make industrial robots easier to use, cheaper, and more flexible so they can expand the reach of consumers using them.
+Intrinsic is a robotics software company that is developing software tools to make industrial robots easier to use, cheaper, and more flexible so they can expand the reach of consumers using them.

-In July 2021, it was announced that a new company called Intrinsic would be spun out of X. The team had been developing software for industrial robots at X for more than five years.
-The new company is led by Wendy Tan White as CEO.
+In July 2021, it was announced that a new company called Intrinsic would be spun out of X, led by CEO Wendy Tan White.
+The team had been developing software for industrial robots at X for more than five years.
+Intrinsic became a part of Google DeepMind Robotics in February 2026.

 Mineral

 Mineral was an Alphabet company that began as a project within X focused on applying artificial intelligence and robotics to agriculture.
 First unveiled publicly in 2020, the team developed a plant-roving robot and a perception platform to gather large-scale crop data.
 During its five years at X, Mineral created AI models and a learning platform to improve crop resilience, optimize yields, and support sustainable farming.

 In January 2023, Mineral spun out as an independent Alphabet company.
 Elliott Grant is the CEO.
 The company collaborated with international partners, including the Alliance of Biodiversity International and CIAT, and its technologies have been tested on crops ranging from strawberries and soybeans to bananas and wheat.
 In 2024, Mineral's technology was acquired by Driscoll's and John Deere for integration into their agriculture operations.